LibrePhotos/librephotos/apps/docs/_posts/Installation/0000-01-01-standard_install.md

 ### Contributions

 - Librephotos is in development.
 Contributions are welcome!
-- Join our discord server or open a pull request to start contributing
+- Join [our Discord server](https://discord.gg/xwRvtSDGWb) or open a pull request to start contributing.